jonbation/effective-rotary-phone/README.md

 ### To-Do List
 - [ ] **Enhanced Emulator Detection**: Add more robust detection methods for various emulator environments, including less commonly used emulators.
 - [ ] **Performance Optimizations**: Optimize the detection algorithms to minimize resource usage on the app.

-If you’d like to contribute, please ensure that your code follows the project’s style.